 Affiliated Society News

 CAA publishes Affiliated Society News every two months: in January, March, May, July, September, and November.
 The section is also highlighted every four weeks in CAA News, the organization’s weekly email newsletter.
-The deadline for submissions to the November 2013 listing is September 30.
+The deadline for submissions to the May 2014 listing is March 31.

 See the links at right for the Directory of Affiliated Societies or to download the application or membership form.
 For more information on CAA’s affiliates, please write to Emmanuel Lemakis, CAA director of programs.